wachunga/rmxp-random-map-generator/README.md

 Usage
 ---

-To indicate a map is to be randomly generated, include <rand> in its name.
+To indicate a map is to be randomly generated, include `<rand>` in its name.
 You may also optionally specify custom randomness, sparsity and deadend removal parameters to guide how the map is generated (see comments within for more details).
-These may also be included in the map name, as in this example: "XYZ <rand><0.8><5><0.8>" (from left to right, randomness, sparsity and deadend removal in that order).
+These may also be included in the map name, as in this example: `XYZ <rand><0.8><5><0.8>` (from left to right, randomness, sparsity and deadend removal in that order).

-Finally, the optional parameter <save> may immediately follow <rand> to indicate that the map should be generated randomly the first time but then saved and remain the same thereafter instead of randomizing again.
+Finally, the optional parameter `<save>` may immediately follow `<rand>` to indicate that the map should be generated randomly the first time but then saved and remain the same thereafter instead of randomizing again.
 This requires an additional script (see FAQ below).

 Events are not erased on the map which will be randomly generated, but there is no way to guarantee they'll be positioned correctly.
 (The only exceptions to this are two events which determine the start and end of the maze.)

-Place an event named <start> to specify a location you'd like the player to begin the maze (else a default is chosen).
+Place an event named `<start>` to specify a location you'd like the player to begin the maze (else a default is chosen).
 To avoid appearing inside a wall,  the start location should not be at any of the four corners of the map nor any tile where x is even or y is odd (exceptions occur along an edge of the map, i.e. when x=0, x=width-1, y=0 or y=height-1).
 The diagram below may clarify, where discouraged starting points are marked with an X:

 ```
   y\x 0  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19